Lebyy/makermesh/README.md

 ## About MakerMesh

-MakerMesh is designed as a secure, private forum where:
+MakerMesh is designed as a secure, private makermesh where:
 - **Creators** can showcase their work.
 - **Developers** can share code snippets and technical guides.
 - **Enthusiasts** can discuss project schematics and ideas.